vitouphy/digitalpersona-vuejs-sample/README.md

 });
 ```

-## Important Fix
+5. Manually fix the runtime error
    We needed to add the following line to `WebSdk/index.js` to resolve a runtime error:

 ```javascript
 root = root || (typeof window !== "undefined" ? window : global);